br-imen/br-imen/README.md

 - Gained proficiency in PostgreSQL, SQLAlchemy, Alembic, and pytest for database management, migrations, and testing.

 #### [Python-OC-Lettings-FR](https://github.com/br-imen/Python-OC-Lettings-FR):
-- Built a web app with Django, focusing on modular architecture and virtual environment management.
+- Refactoring a web app with Django, focusing on modular architecture and virtual environment management.
-- Implemented CI/CD pipelines with GitHub Actions and error tracking with Sentry, maintaining code quality with Flake8 and Sphinx.
+- Deployed and Implemented CI/CD pipelines with GitHub Actions and error tracking with Sentry, maintaining code quality with Flake8 and Sphinx.

 #### [Python_Testing](https://github.com/br-imen/Python_Testing):
-- Developed a Flask app using JSON for data storage and enhanced testing workflows with pytest.
+- Debugged and added workflows with pytest.
 - Improved bug-fixing processes using branches, pull requests, and a QA branch for quality assurance.

 #### [Softdesk](https://github.com/br-imen/softdesk):